 One of your most important tasks as a manager is to help members of your team develop professionally so that they are able reach their full potential within the company.
 One way to do this is by helping your employees set goals and lay down a plan to reach them.

 Not only is it good for your team and organization to have more highly skilled staff on the payroll, but employees given more opportunities for professional development generally feel more engaged.

 Simply put, a professional development plan is an outline of the steps required to reach a professional development goal.
 This goal can be big or small -- and short or long-term.

 Our professional development plan template for managers is a tool that we have developed to assist you in sitting down with members of your team to set development goals, track progress towards them, and record the results.
 We hope that this template will also serve as a complement to our course search - matching employee development needs with the right course.
 Here’s how it works:

-Step One: Help Each Member of Your Team Set a Goal
+Step One: Help Each Member of Your Team Set a Professional Development Goal

 Sit down with each member of your team and help them set a professional development goal to work towards.
 This could be learning a new skill or further developing a skill that will allow them to bring something new to their current role or move up in the company.

 Both you and the employee should bring some ideas for goals to the table.
 This way, you can both be sure that each individual’s goal is good for the team and is something that they are actually interested in.

 Step Two: Determine Necessary Steps to Reach the Goal